 Enid wrote her memoir in her old age, but it principally covers her life only until her marriage to the arachnologist George Hazelwood Locket in 1944.
 Its catalogue entry is available online.

-The memoir is colourfully written and describes her childhood, time at Oxford University and LSE, and her 1921-1927 role of Secretary to the Advisory Committee to the Lord Chancellor.
-It also describes her life at Lincoln’s Inn 1922-1927, and her subsequent legal career.
+The memoir is colourfully written and describes her childhood, time at Oxford University and LSE, and her 1921 to 1927 role of Secretary to the Advisory Committee to the Lord Chancellor.
+It also describes her life at Lincoln’s Inn from 1922 to 1927, and her subsequent legal career.
 She worked as a barrister in the south-eastern circuit and the Central Criminal Court, and had a long-standing role as the first Legal Advisor to the John Lewis Partnership.

 The memoir gives a vivid picture of life in the early days of women’s work at the Bar and the challenges they faced in the course of their duties.
-In addition to Enid herself, several other early female lawyers appear within the memoir’s pages, including Ivy Williams (the first woman to be called to the English Bar), Helena Florence Normanton (the first woman to practice as a barrister in England), Elsie Bowerman, Chrystal Macmillan and Rose Heilbron, who were one of the first two female KCs and the first female judge.
+In addition to Enid herself, several other early female lawyers appear within the memoir’s pages, including Ivy Williams (the first woman to be called to the English Bar), Helena Florence Normanton (the first female student at the Bar in England), Elsie Bowerman, Chrystal Macmillan and Rose Heilbron, who were one of the first two female KCs and the first female judge.

 The papers of Helena Florence Normanton, barrister and feminist campaigner (7HLN) and the scrapbooks of Miss L F Nettlefold, lawyer (10/07), are held in the Women’s Library@LSE collections.
 LSE Archives holds the records of Jean Henderson, barrister and Liberal candidate (HENDERSON).